sajjadGG/book-python/types/index.rst

 Types
 -----
 * Since Python 3.5
+* Type hints throws SyntaxError in Python before 3.5
 * Type hints or type annotations
 * It is not required, and never will be (quote from Guido van Rossum, Python BDFL)
-* Type hints throws SyntaxError for Python before 3.5
 * To check types you have to use IDE or modules like ``mypy`` lub ``pyre-check``
 * Types are used extensively in system libraries
 * More and more documentations on the internet use types